 Operating funds for the Justin Parker Neurological Institute (JPNI) are derived from grants, collaborative industrial partnerships, live accredited educational events, public fundraising and private donations.

 - The JPNI nursing education meeting began in 2011.
 While it is the responsibility of individual nurses to remain informed of ongoing changes in the field, only a small portion of regularly scheduled hospital CE activities are directed specifically to dedicated to nurses, emerging concepts and education in their field.
 The JPNI board recognized a need for nursing education and created this meeting with a goal to enhance the quality of nursing education by providing up-to-date practitioner knowledge for the benefit of consistently improved patient care.
+The nursing education meeting was discontinued after the 2019 meeting.

 - Fundraising has included events such as the BoCo Loco Bike Bash, which took place in 2011 and 2012.
 The mission of this event was to raise funds to support clinical research for patients with neurological disorders, as well as to benefit high school athletes unable to pay for sports medicine care.
 Proceeds benefited JPNI and the Boulder Community Hospital Foundation.